 The former late-season elk hunts are now an extended season, giving youths a chance to harvest antlerless deer or elk throughout the rifle seasons, and doe pronghorn during all December seasons in the state, as well as the season in units 9 and 191 that runs until Jan.
 31, 2023.

 Below are explanations and documents to help youth purchase a license and plan where to hunt during the extended season.

 Know the Basics

 To participate in the extended season, youth must first draw a limited license for: antlerless deer, or antlerless or either-sex elk or pronghorn.
 If the original license remains unfilled when the season ends, then the youth can hunt the same species during the extended season after they convert their original license to a female (antlerless) license.

-Limited licenses can be purchased through the draw, the leftover draw, vouchers abd/or from the leftover list.
+Limited licenses can be purchased through the draw, the leftover draw, vouchers and/or from the leftover list.